International recognition of Palestine: Israeli position

 Between the end of the Six-Day War and the Oslo Accords, no Israeli government proposed a Palestinian state.
-During Prime Minister Benjamin Netanyahu's government of 1996–1999, he accused the two previous governments of Rabin and Peres of bringing closer to realisation what he claimed to be the "danger" of a Palestinian state, and stated that his main policy goal was to ensure that the Palestinian Authority did not evolve beyond an autonomy.
+During Prime Minister Benjamin Netanyahu's government of 1996–1999, he accused the two previous governments of bringing closer to realization what he claimed to be the "danger" of a Palestinian state, and stated that his main policy goal was to ensure that the Palestinian Authority (PA) did not evolve beyond an autonomy.

-In November 2001, Ariel Sharon was the first Israeli Prime Minister to proclaim that a Palestinian state was the solution to the conflict and the goal of his administration.
+In June 2003, Ariel Sharon was the first Israeli Prime Minister to proclaim that a Palestinian state was a possibility.
+Sharon addressed "the possibility of the establishment of a Palestinian state with temporary borders, if conditions permit" and claimed that interim Palestinian state would be "completely demilitarised, and this nation will be the home of the Palestinian diaspora and Palestinian refugees will not be allowed into Israeli territory."

 The government headed by Ehud Olmert repeated the same objective.
-Following the inauguration of the present Netanyahu government in 2009, the government again claimed that a Palestinian state posed a danger for Israel.
-The government position changed, however, following pressure from the Obama administration, and on 14 June 2009, Netanyahu for the first time made a speech in which he supported the notion of a demilitarized and territorially reduced Palestinian state.
+Netanyahu's second government in 2009 again claimed that a Palestinian state posed a danger for Israel.
+The government position changed following American pressure from the Obama administration.
+On 14 June 2009, Netanyahu for the first time made a speech in which he supported the notion of a demilitarized and territorially reduced Palestinian state.
 This position met some criticism for its lack of commitment on the territories to be ceded to the Palestinian state in the future.
+In February 2023, Netanyahu said: "I'm certainly willing to have them have all the powers that they need to govern themselves, but none of the powers that can threaten us, and this means that Israel should have the overriding security responsibility."
+In 2025, amid the ongoing Gaza war and multiple countries announcing plans to recognize Palestine, Netanyahu backtracked on his stance, vowing that a Palestinian state "will not be established" in a speech.

-The Israeli government has accepted in general the idea that a Palestinian state is to be established, but has refused to accept the 1967 borders.
-Israeli military experts have argued that the 1967 borders are strategically indefensible.
-It also opposes the Palestinian plan of approaching the UN General Assembly on the matter of statehood, as it claims it does not honor the Oslo Accords agreement in which both sides agreed not to pursue unilateral moves.
+Israel has refused to accept the 1967 borders, which Israeli military experts have argued are strategically indefensible.
+It also opposes the Palestinian plan of approaching the UN General Assembly on the matter of statehood, as it claims it does not honour the Oslo Accords agreement in which both sides agreed not to pursue unilateral moves.